-Strategic Housing Investment Plan Appendices
+Draft Strategic Housing Investment Plan Appendices

-Appendix 1 details progress with projects currently on site as well as future proposed projects over the lifetime of the Strategic Housing Investment Plan.
+Appendix 1 details progress with projects currently on site as well as future proposed projects over the lifetime of the draft Strategic Housing Investment Plan.

-Appendix 2 shows recent affordable housing completions with a breakdown of property sizes delivered on each site.
+Appendix 2 shows recent affordable housing completions.

-Appendix 3 lists projects that are currently progressing and/or expected to draw down grant funding and/or be completed during the lifetime of this Strategic Housing Investment Plan.
+Appendix 3 lists projects that are currently progressing and/or expected to draw down grant funding and/or be completed during the lifetime of this draft Strategic Housing Investment Plan.

-Appendix 4 provides details of sub-areas and settlements within Renfrewshire.
+Appendix 4 gives details of sub-areas and settlements within Renfrewshire.